odunayoabogunrin/Wine_Quality_Prediction/README.md

 1. To perform exploratory data analysis to gain insights from the dataset

-2. To use some machine learning models to wine quality.
+2. To use some machine learning models to predict wine quality.